 Filming should take place only at non-peak study times (early mornings, evenings, weekends, not too close to or during exam times) during open hours.

-Filming should only take place in areas away from the main study area (e.g. Janet MacDonald Room, Library classroom, etc.)
+Except in special circumstances and with prior permission, filming should only take place in areas away from the main study areas (e.g. Janet MacDonald Room, Library classroom, etc.)

 Crews may come in ahead of time to quietly scout out the area and plan their shoot.
-During the shoot, crews should be small, unobtrusive, and relatively quiet.
-It is strongly suggested that loud dialogue in the script be dubbed in later.
+During the shoot, crews should be small and unobtrusive.
+It is strongly suggested that loud or disruptive sound be dubbed in later.

-Film crews must respect Library property, and not move, rearrange or remove any materials, furniture, etc. without specific permission to do so.
-This includes equipment, both within the Library and elsewhere, which belongs to the Library.
-Any expenses related to repairs or cleanup required after a film shoot will be charged to the Film Studies Program.
+Film crews must respect Library property.
+Do not move, rearrange, or remove any materials, furniture, etc. without specific permission to do so.
+This includes equipment which belongs to the Library, both within and without the Library physical space.

 Students must ensure that the space is in the same condition following the film shoot as it was before.
 Students will be responsible for any costs incurred to the Library for repairs or cleanup.